thanos-io/thanos/docs/components/receive.md

 > NOTE: As the block producer it's important to set correct "external labels" that will identify data block across Thanos clusters.
 See [external labels](../storage.md#external-labels) docs for details.

+## TSDB stats

+Thanos Receive supports getting TSDB stats using the `/api/v1/status/tsdb` endpoint.
+Use the `THANOS-TENANT` HTTP header to get stats for individual Tenants.
+The output format of the endpoint is compatible with [Prometheus API](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats).

+Note that each Thanos Receive will only expose local stats and replicated series will not be included in the response.

 ## Example

 ```bash